joelhawksley/identity/components/slides.md

 end
 ```

-^ We'll call it State, inside the Primer module, to reflect the hierarchy of our design system.
+^ We'll call it State, inside the Primer module.

 ---